 Uniformity through One Exam

-Adding to the point above, introducing one exit, licentiate and screening exam will allow only those graduates with the practical and theoretical skill to operate in day to conditions of India.
-However, the process of bringing in uniformity among MBBS graduates will take time.
+Adding to the point above, introducing one exit, licentiate and screening exam will allow only those graduates with the practical and theoretical skills to operate in day to conditions of India.
+However, the process of bringing uniformity among MBBS graduates will take time.

 Quality Enhancement of Medical Facilities